boyzoid/blog/content/posts/2024/april/oci-cli-create-configuration.md

 ### Generating Command JSON

-As we have done throughout this series, we cre first going to generate a template JSON file to create our new configuration.
+As we have done throughout this series, we are first going to generate a template JSON file to create our new configuration.
 The command to create this JSON file is:

 ```commandline
 oci mysql configuration create --generate-full-command-json-input > config-create.json
 ```

-When this command completes, teh file named `config-create.json` will resemble the following:
+When this command completes, the file named `config-create.json` will resemble the following:

 ```json
 {